szarykott/miau/README.md

 Each time you want to specify that you want to read entry in a **map** use simple string.
 When you want to read particular index in the **array** use [number] (a integer surrounded by square brackets).
 Different keys are separated by **":"** character.

+It is important to note that values retrieved from `Configuration` can not always be borrowed due to memory model used. **Therefore it is impossible to retrieve `&str` for all kind of values.** It is possible for some of them, but for easee of use reasons it is better to always retrieve `String`.
+Same applies for all other references.

 `Configuration` can be converted into a struct of choice as long as it implements `serde`'s `Deserialize` trait and does not have any borrowed fields (effectively implementing `DeserializeOwned`).

 Library provides also lensing capabilities, that is - allows you to focus on a chosen subsection of configuration and treat it as if it was top level node.

 You'll find basic example underneath.

+**Please keep in mind that as there are multiple structs holding configuration inside library, read access is granted by a common trait implemented by all of them - `ConfigurationRead`.
+It has to be in scope to have access to reading methods.**

 ```rust
 use miau::{